 The ruins of Monea Castle are an incredible find among Fermanagh’s countryside.
 Built during the plantation era in 1618, the castle was the residence of Reverend Malcolm Hamilton who went on to become Archbishop of Cashel in 1623.
 Walking among the ruins will help you picture what life would have been like as far back as the early 1600s.
 It would be a shame not to stop and admire this amazing structure whilst in the area.

-Once home to a series of Irish kings and their clans, the Hill of the O’Neill in Dungannon is one of Ireland’s most epic sites given it is possible to view all seven counties from its highest point.
+Once home to a series of Irish kings and their clans, the Hill of the O’Neill in Dungannon is one of Ireland’s most epic sites given it is possible to view all six counties from its highest point.
 The remaining ruins sit high above an impressive new visitor centre that exhibits fascinating details of the Irish clans who resided in the area, as well as information about the Flight of the Earls and the Plantation of Ulster.